dan-fedramp/docs/markdown/FRMR.LOW.20x-low-pilot.md

 #### KSI-PIY-07
 > Document risk management decisions for software supply chain security.

-### KSI-TPR: Third-Party Information Resources

-**A secure cloud service offering will understand, monitor, and manage supply chain risks from third-party information resources.**

-#### KSI-TPR-01
-> Identify all third-party information resources .

-#### KSI-TPR-02
-> Regularly confirm that services handling federal information or are likely to impact the confidentiality, integrity, or availability of federal information are FedRAMP authorized and securely configured.

-#### KSI-TPR-03
-> Identify and prioritize mitigation of potential supply chain risks.

-#### KSI-TPR-04
-> Monitor third party software information resources for upstream vulnerabilities, with contractual notification requirements or active monitoring services.

-### KSI-CED: Cybersecurity Education

-**A secure cloud service provider will continuously educate their employees on cybersecurity measures, testing them regularly to ensure their knowledge is satisfactory.**

-#### KSI-CED-01
-> Ensure all employees receive security awareness training.

-#### KSI-CED-02
-> Require role-specific training for high risk roles, including at least roles with privileged access.

 ### KSI-RPL: Recovery Planning

 **A secure cloud service offering will define, maintain, and test incident response plan(s) and recovery capabilities to ensure minimal service disruption and data loss during incidents and contingencies.**